Artemiszty/warframe-linux/README.md

 wininet.dll - this is wininet from https://github.com/ValveSoftware/wine which proton uses, patched with https://github.com/wine-staging/wine-staging/tree/master/patches/wininet-InternetCrackUrlW patchset.
 Despite the name, it is not a "crack" it's just a patch for wininet that fixes this bug in wine: https://bugs.winehq.org/show_bug.cgi?id=40598

+dxvk - these are the latest versions of dxvk patched with the Path of Exile anti-stutter patch found here: https://github.com/jomihaka/dxvk-poe-hack.
+The dxvk.conf toggles what the patch does on and off, so it only works specifically for this game and won't affect your other games.